 Fact 3: We know that if you use the current treatments available, you may regain function more often than those who choose to do nothing.
 But it is always your choice!

 Fact 4: If you had good erections and sexual function prior to surgery, you may recover more fully postoperatively than someone with diminished sexual function.2

 Fact 5: The old adage of “use it or lose it” applies here.
 What does that mean if you can’t get an erection; how can you use it?
 We will talk more about this for sure!

 Discussing your medical care

-- Vacuum Erection pump - This involves using a small pump to pull blood into the shaft of the penis and using a ring to help hold the blood in the penis.
+- Vacuum erection pump – This involves using a small pump to pull blood into the shaft of the penis and using a ring to help hold the blood in the penis.
 This can be done to achieve an erection for intercourse and also used for penile rehab.
-You have to be very careful amount removing the ring after the recommended time frame to avoid cutting off blood flow to the penis.
+You have to be very careful about removing the ring after the recommended time frame to avoid cutting off blood flow to the penis.